Peru's economy will grow by 6.5 percent annually the next five years, President Alan Garcia says.

 Somewhat surprising, he also praised his predecessors – Alberto Fujimori and Alejandro Toledo - for implementing successful economic policies, although he criticized Fujimori for lacking democratic policies.

-Garcia also predicted that the foreign direct investment stock in
+Garcia also predicted that the foreign direct investment stock in Peru would double the next five years.

 Last year, FDI reached $4.8 billion, according to the central bank, which estimates it will grow to $5.3 billion this year.